-The standard normative values applied are temporary results based on 303 primary elderly individuals with balance impairment or dizziness (mean age 79.5 years, 63.0% have fallen within 6 month before assessment).
+The standard normative values applied are temporary results based on 527 primary elderly individuals with balance impairment or dizziness (mean age is 79.4 years, 63.6 percent are women, 63.9 percent have fallen within 6 month before assessment).

 We are currently undertaken studies to define precise normative values for various age groups, gender and pathologies.